-Kyrgyzstan was annexed in 1876 by the Russian Empire and did not regain its independence again until August 31, 1991 when the Soviet Union collapsed.
-During the occupation industrialization brought factories, mines, and universities, but at the cost of the traditional ways as more and more people moved to the city.
 Russian is widely spoken due to more than a century of occupation, but Kyrgyz (part of the Turkic language family) is the official language.
-The population of 5.7 million is 64% Muslim with Russian Orthodox the second largest religion.
+The population of 6 million is 80% Muslim with Russian Orthodox the second largest religion.

 In the fall of 2015 I spent 11 day in Kyrgyzstan visiting a close college friend and her family.
 They live in the capital, Bishkek, and I was shown all around the city.
 There is not a large amount of historic buildings in Bishkek, because for the most part it was built in the 1950’s by the Soviet Union.
 One day we took a tour in the country side near the capital and I got to see Burana Tower, which is all that remains of the ancient Silk Road capital of Balasagun.

 The more exciting part of my trip was when her husband, Jeff, their two sons, and I went to the lake Song Kul area and spent 4-5 days learning about the traditional lifestyle.
 Part of this time was spent in a yurt and horseback riding.

 I really liked my time living in the yurt up at the mountain.
 You really get to see the nomadic lifestyle as you are in the middle of the summer herding (mostly sheep) plains around the lake.
 I even got to slaughter a sheep with the locals.
 Of course horseback riding is always fun although I got just about the slowest, laziest horse in all of Asia, haha.